psmode/essstat/README.md

 ### essstat.xlsm

-This macro-enabled Excel workbook is probably the best way to read and chart the port statistics.
+This macro-enabled Excel workbook is a way to read and chart the port statistics.
 The workbook will automatically construct a query and execute a web GET operation against the monitoring server using the [`essstat2.cgi`](#essstat2cgi) script.
 To configure the workbook for your local installation, the defined name `essstatBaseURL` must be modified to point to the webserver operating on your monitoring host and the name of the CGI script.
 To make this update in Excel 2019 on Windows, click the Excel **Formulas** tab, then click the `Name Manager` button on the ribbon.
 Click on the entry for `essstatBaseURL` and modify the entry to suit.
 Be sure to click the button with the green checkmark to save the modification, close the dialog and save the updated workbook.
 This needs to be done only once.

 When using the workbook, the name of the switch and the reporting from and to date/times are specified in the parameter table at the top left of the **WebData** tab.
 Click the `Update From Web` button to fetch the data into the table and dynamically update the plot on the **PPS Chart** tab.
 If the switch under study has only eight ports, the extra ports will be hidden automatically.